-If you’ve paid attention to your heart rate over a longer period of time, you know that it changes from training to training.
+“What?
+Is this normal?”
+Yes, it’s perfectly normal.
+If you’ve been monitoring your heart rate while running over a longer period of time, you know that it changes from one training session to another.
 The same route that felt easy yesterday might suddenly feel like someone set your world at a 2% incline.

-Running typically elicits the highest maximum heart rate during a stress test, whereas cycling or paddling maximum heart rates can be 10–15 beats lower during the same test.
+Running typically elicits the highest maximum heart rate during a stress test, whereas in cycling or paddling, maximum heart rates can be 10–15 beats lower during the same test.

 As things get hot and humid, your heart rate usually goes up.
 In fact, your heart rate will gradually increase throughout your run, even if your pace doesn’t change.

 Your body tries to cool itself down during exercise, typically by sweating.
 Humidity reduces the effectiveness of sweating, which means your body temperature goes up – together with your heart rate.

 If it’s hot but not humid, like on your typical Sunday run in the desert, your heart rate will still be elevated because of the extra work the heart must do to help cool your body.